Richie78321/tech-interview-prep-guide/README.md

    * Stuck?
      1. Think about how certain key data structures could be used to solve this problem
      2. Try visualizing the problem in multiple different ways.
 Sometimes a change in perspective can reveal key patterns in the problem
+     3. Consider if the problem can be broken down into multiple simpler cases
-     3. Think about how you would solve it and translate that intuition into an algorithm
+     4. Think about how you would solve it and translate that intuition into an algorithm
-     4. Solve a simpler version of the problem and then expand the solution
+     5. Solve a simpler version of the problem and then expand the solution
-     5. Start with the brute-force solution, and look for optimizations -- bottlenecks, unused information, unnecessary work, duplicated work
+     6. Start with the brute-force solution, and look for optimizations -- bottlenecks, unused information, unnecessary work, duplicated work
 4. **Do a pass over the algorithm before implementation**
    * *Identify the time and space complexity*
    * *Run through an example manually*